 The sudden or unexpected loss of a loved one is always tragic.
-When that death could have been prevented but was caused by another’s negligence, recklessness, or intentional misconduct, the emotional pain and confusion can be overwhelming.
-Unfortunately, the loss of a family member inevitably leads to immediate and long-term costs for the family left behind.
+When that death could have been prevented but was caused by another party’s negligence, recklessness, or intentional misconduct, the emotional pain and confusion can be overwhelming.
+Unfortunately, the loss of a family member inevitably leads to immediate and long-term costs for those who are left behind.
 Connecticut law recognizes this fact and provides for a civil claim for injuries resulting in death, in part to hold negligent wrongdoers accountable for their actions, and also to help the surviving family members cope with the added expenses and toll a wrongful death takes on their lives.

 Connecticut Wrongful Death Facts

 Under Connecticut law, a wrongful death claim can be brought by the executor or administrator of the deceased person’s estate.
 This is the person either named in the will or appointed by the court to oversee the administration of the decedent’s estate.
 Any damages which are recovered in a settlement or jury verdict are paid to the estate and then distributed according to the terms of the will or other estate planning documents, or according to procedures laid out in state law if the person died without a will.

 The damages which are recoverable in a Connecticut wrongful death action include the following: